Trainability Enhancement of Parameterized Quantum Circuits via Reduced-Domain Parameter Initialization: Numerical Simulations

-whose ground energy becomes hard to obtain as $N$ increases.
+where the locality $S=2$.
+It becomes challenging to obtain the ground energy of $H$ as $N$ increases.

-We adopt the ansatz illustrated in Fig.~\ref{fig:PQC} and fix the entanglement layer in each block arranged in the nearest-neighbor pairs topology with closed boundary condition as shown in Fig.~\ref{fig:chain}.
-For trainability and convergence, we compare three different parameter initialization strategies, including uniform distribution $\mathcal{U}\left[ -\pi,\pi\right]$, Gaussian distribution $\mathcal{N}\left(0, \sigma^{2} \right)$ with the variance $\sigma^{2}=\frac{1}{8SL}$ \cite{Zhang2022g}, and the reduced-domain distribution $\mathcal{U}\left[ -a\pi,a\pi\right]$ with the hyperparameter $a$ selected according to Eq.~\eqref{TH1a} or \eqref{TH2a} corresponding to Hamiltonian of Eq.~\eqref{toyH} or \eqref{Heisenberg}, respectively.
+Unless otherwise stated, we adopt the HEA illustrated in Fig.~\ref{fig:setup}(a) and fix the entanglement layer in each block arranged in the nearest-neighbor pairs topology with open boundary as shown in Fig.~\ref{fig:setup}(c).
+For trainability and convergence, we compare {five} different initialization strategies, including zero-initialization by setting all parameters to be zero, uniform $\mathcal{U}\left[ -\pi,\pi\right]$, Floquet $\mathcal{U}\left[ -W,W\right]$ with $W=0.4$ for intermediate-depth circuits and $W=0.2$ for deep circuits \cite{cao2024exploiting} \footnote{In Ref.~\cite{cao2024exploiting}, the Floquet-initialized PQC incorporates $X$- and $Y$-type rotation gates with angle uniformly sampled from $\left[ -W,W\right]$, and $Z$-type rotation gates with angle uniformly sampled from $\left[ -\pi,\pi\right]$.
+In our work, the $W$s employed are consistent with those utilized in Ref.~\cite{cao2024exploiting}, given the similar settings.
+Specifically, in the HEA featuring only $X$- and $Y$-type rotation gates (see Fig.~\ref{fig:setup}(a)), all the parameters are initialized from $\mathcal{U}\left[ -W, W \right]$.
+In the Hamiltonian variational ansatz including all three types of gates (see Fig.~\ref{fig:hvapqc}), the parameters are initialized accordingly.}, Gaussian $\mathcal{N}\left(0, \sigma^{2} \right)$ with the variance $\sigma^{2}=\frac{1}{8SL}=\frac{1}{16L}$ \cite{Zhang2022g}, and our reduced-domain $\mathcal{U}\left[ -a\pi,a\pi\right]$ with the hyperparameter $a$ selected according to Eq.~\eqref{TH2a}.
+Recall that after the initialization, the variational parameters are updated by the classical optimizer to minimize the cost function, and are not constrained to the initial domains.

-In Fig.~\ref{fig:decay}, we compare the magnitudes of the mean squared norm of the gradient at the first step under the three initialization strategies.
-Here, $S=2$, and we set $L=5N$ so that the PQC includes the same number of rotation layers $10N$ as that in Figure $3$ of \cite{McClean2018}.
-We depict the average points over 2500 rounds of experiments on a semi-log plot.
-From Fig.~\ref{fig:decay}, under uniform initialization, the magnitude of the cost gradient decays exponentially as the number of qubits $N$ increases, which coincides with both the theoretical and empirical results concerning BPs in \cite{McClean2018}.
-In contrast, the magnitude of the gradient increases in an exponential way under the reduced-domain and Gaussian initialization.
-It is clear that the reduced-domain strategy outperforms Gaussian initialization.
+In Fig.~\ref{fig:decay}, we compare the trainability of VQE under the five initialization strategies by evaluating the mean squared norm of the gradient at the first step.
+Here, we set $L=5N$ so that the HEA in Fig.~\ref{fig:setup}(a) includes the same number of rotation layers $10N$ as that in Figure 3 of Ref.~\cite{McClean2018}.
+We plot the average points over 1000 rounds of demonstrations on a semi-log plot.
+The gradient values under zero-initialization are always zero and we do not display them.
+From Fig.~\ref{fig:decay}, under the uniform initialization, the magnitude of the cost gradient decays exponentially as the number of qubits $N$ increases, which coincides with both the theoretical and empirical results concerning BPs in Ref.~\cite{McClean2018}.
+In contrast, under the other three advanced initializations, the magnitudes of the gradient increase exponentially with the number of qubits.
+It is clear that the reduced-domain exhibits the most favorable growth among the five initialization strategies.